Also described as Multipart Stationery or Business Forms, you will find this paper running through dot matrix printers.

-Also known as koboflex, this method of adding small tabs of adhesive tape to the sprocket holes holds multi=part sets together.
+Also known as koboflex, this method of adding small tabs of adhesive tape to the sprocket holes holds multi-part sets together.
 The resulting forms are more robust and offer extra reliability when fed through a printer.

-Similarly to multiflexing (above), line glueing reinforces the sprocket margins by glueing them together and also makes them easier to tera off.
+Similarly to multiflexing (above), line glueing reinforces the sprocket margins by glueing them together and also makes them easier to tear off.
 The glue goes no further then the perforation so the forms still separate normally.

 Numbering and Modulus Numbering.